Slevinski/slevinski.github.io/series/evidence-and-adoption/entries/what-the-current-evidence-base-shows/essay.md

 This brief gives *Sutton SignWriting Evidence and Adoption* its synthesis layer.

-Its purpose is not to replace the country briefs.

-Its purpose is to state, as plainly as possible, what the current public evidence base supports, what it does not yet support, and how the strongest cases should be interpreted.
+It states, as plainly as possible, what the current public evidence base supports, where the strongest cases sit, and what future evidence-building should target.

 The broad conclusion is bounded but important: